-We’ve done all the hard work for you!
-We have researched and refined our guide to give you the best, and most accurate advice for planning your trip to Tokyo Disney Resort.
-Bookmark this guide and revisit often, as we are constantly updating — recently updated for 2017.
+Our team has done all the hard work for you!
+With our extensive experience and research, we’ve refined our free guide to give you the best, and most accurate advice for planning your trip to Tokyo Disney Resort.
+After living in Japan for 6 years and many visits to both Parks, I want to share my years of experience to help you plan an unforgettable vacation.

 Table of Contents